 Sign in

-Anne Milne's questions to Ecopetrol SA (EC) leadership • Q2 2025
+Anne Milne's questions to ECOPETROL (EC) leadership • Q2 2025

 Question

-Anne Milne from Bank of America Merrill Lynch asked about the current situation with gasoline and diesel prices in Colombia and how this is expected to affect the Fuel Price Stabilization Fund (FEPEC) balance going forward.
+Anne Milne of Bank of America Merrill Lynch inquired about the current status of gasoline and diesel prices in Colombia and the expected impact on the Fuel Price Stabilization Fund (FEPEC) balance going forward.

 Answer